Eduardo-HortaS/NAMD_starter_pipeline/README.md

 # build_scripts.py content

 Having saved these parameters for all components, it is now time to run the simulation (NAMD) for the system after solvation and neutralization.
-We're going to use build_scripts.py to modify the inputs inside it to .top and .crd files for your system.
+We're going to use build_scripts.py to generate .namd config files based on the .top, .crd e .pdb files for your system.

 ```
  crd           = 'system.crd'